michalmuskala/plug_attack/README.md

     end
     ```

-  2. Ensure `plug_attack` is started before your application:
+  2. If using Elixir 1.3, ensure that `plug_attack` is started before your application
+  (this step is no longer applicable to Elixir 1.4+):

     ```elixir
     def application do